Dmitrii-Siz/HangmanGUI/README.md

 # HangmanGUI
 This project was developed during my 2nd year at university, it is a hangman game  developd in plain Java.
+To not over complicate things, the new players were randomly assigned usernames.
+Existing players could enter their username and log into their accounts.
+Best players (players that correctly guessed the most words) were placed at the top of the leaderboard.

 Technologies Used:
 - Java